vefunder/protocol-research-review/articles/inverse_finance/Inverse-Finance-DOLA.md

 * **Bug Bounty Program** - Handles rewards for bug bounties (4/5 [multi-sig](https://etherscan.io/address/0x943dbdc995add25a1728a482322f9b3c575b16fb)**).**
 * **Inversedao.eth EOA** -  has a governance guardian role which means that it can cancel governance proposals.

 It’s worth pointing out that the Fed chair has far-reaching powers.
-As eluded above, it can mint DOLA into any gov-approved Fed.
+As alluded above, it can mint DOLA into any gov-approved Fed.
 This contract is managed by a 2-of-6 [multi-sig](https://etherscan.io/address/0x8f97cca30dbe80e7a8b462f1dd1a51c32accdfc8).
 A second centralized point is the GovGuardian.
 As mentioned above, it can veto any proposals.
 It’s controlled by a single EOA wallet (inversedao.eth).

 ## Depeg Risk